 Private Scholarships and Grants

-CGI accepts private scholarship and grant dollars to cover part or all of a student’s tuition.
+CGI accepts private scholarships and grant dollars to cover part or all of a student’s tuition.
 If a student has been awarded a private scholarship or grant, the student must make arrangements with the Student Billing Department to use the funds to pay for tuition costs by the tuition deadline each term.
 Students who receive private scholarships disbursed to their personal accounts are responsible for using these funds appropriately to pay for the intended educational expenses, including tuition, books, supplies, and conference attendance costs.

 Institutional Scholarships